 A web designer is not just a designer.
 He is also an entrepreneur.
 The designer and the entrepreneur have one goal in mind, though – client satisfaction.
 There is, however, a big difference between just being a designer and a designer-entrepreneur.
 The first focus only on the aesthetics but the second one also focuses on the solution.

 The $10K Boot Camp teaches that website development isn’t just about building a nice and beautiful website.
 Rather, it is more about solving your client’s pain points.
-Your job does not end after the website is done, it extends towards helping your client achieve the goals he has and the outcomes he wants.
+Your job does not end after the website is done, it extends toward helping your client achieve the goals he has and the outcomes he wants.
 In order to do this, you need to add more value to your client’s existing value.

 To solve your client’s pain points, you also need to help him solve their audience’s pain points.
 The best way to do this is to create a buyer’s persona, a visualization of what the perfect audience of that website looks like.
 You do this by asking what kind of audience should visit or read the website.
 As you paint a picture of the type of audience you want to attract, it becomes easier to put in the content.
 It is also easier to address their problems.
 Furthermore, it is much easier to suggest what changes and steps your client needs that will bring them closer to their goals.